 Edward J. Greene, Sr, 88, formerly of Glen Avenue, Amsterdam, NY; and more recently of Van Allen Senior Apartments, Glenmont, NY; passed away Saturday, November 16, 2019 at Ellis Hospital in Schenectady, NY.

-To send flowers in memory of Edward J "Ed" Greene Sr., please visit our Heartfelt Sympathies Store.
+To plant a memorial tree in honor of Edward J "Ed" Greene Sr., please visit our Heartfelt Sympathies Store.

 Born in Boston, Massachusetts; on September 27, 1931, he was the son of the late Joseph M. and Nora (Flaherty) Greene.